BDX-town/Mangane/docs/customization.md

   },
   "defaultSettings": {
     "autoPlayGif": false,
-    "theme": "light"
+    "themeMode": "light"
   },
-  "copyright": "?2020.
+  "copyright": "♡2020.
 Copying is an act of love.
 Please copy and share.", "navlinks": {
     "homeFooter": [
       { "title": "About", "url": "/about" },